klojang4j/naturalis-common-jmh/README.md

 java -jar target/benchmarks.jar CheckNotNull

-### nl.naturalis.common.check

-##### CheckNotNull
+### CheckNotNull

-Compares performance of Check.notNull(arg) and Check.that(arg).is(notNull()) to manually coded null check.
+Compares performance (average time) of Check.notNull(arg) and Check.that(arg).is(notNull()) to manually coded null check.
 In the 1st pass all tested objects are in fact non-null.
 In the 2nd and 3rd pass 1 resp.
 10 percent are null, thus causing an IllegalArgumentException to be thrown.

 ```
 Benchmark                                        (sampleSize)  Mode  Cnt   Score    Error  Units